 TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

-As the superannuation industry continues to evolve, the TelstraSuper Trustee Board has decided that merging with the right partner is the best way to serve members in the long run.
+As the superannuation industry continues to evolve, the TelstraSuper Trustee Board decided that merging with the right partner is the best way to serve members in the long run.
 Following a comprehensive review of the options available, the Board has determined that TelstraSuper will merge with Aware Super.

 By joining Aware Super, TelstraSuper members will benefit from being part of a much larger fund, which provides the potential for better products and services, lower fees and access to more investment opportunities.